Sydney-Informatics-Hub/lessonbmc/_episodes/05-BMC_R_Day2_A.md

 title: "Controls and Loops"
 author: "Nicholas Ho, Richard Morris, Darya Vanichkina, Maryam Montazerolghaem"
 keypoints:
+- R markdown notebooks can be very powerful for keeping your code and output in one place
 - Use if and if-else statements to control the execution of your code
 - If you have to do something multiple times, you might consider using a loop
 objectives: